Interoperability is a European Commission initiative to promote a single market in the rail sector.

 The Railways (Interoperability) Regulations 2011 (RIR) came into force on 16 January 2012 and implement the EC Directive 2008/57/EC on the interoperability of the UK rail system.
 They apply to new, major, upgraded or renewed infrastructure and rolling stock.
 Applicants have to follow a framework and seek an authorisation from us, to place the infrastructure or rolling stock into service.

-We will continue to monitor the effectiveness of the policy and revise where appropriate, in consultation with stakeholders.
+We will continue to monitor the effectiveness of the policy.

 The Directive 2008/57/EC